p-sergienko/bav-livery-manager/README.md

 ## ✨ Features

-- Browse the full list of available BAV liveries
+- Browse the full list of available BAVirtual liveries
-- Install liveries into Microsoft Flight Simulator
+- Install liveries into Microsoft Flight Simulator 2020 & 2024
 - Detect installed liveries and compare versions
 - Update outdated liveries with one click
 - Lightweight Electron-based UI